ArKade523/kash/README.md

 brew --prefix readline
 ```

-Use that path to compile the shell, like this:
+Use that path to compile the shell by modifying the CMake compilation step, like this:
 ```
+cd build
-g++ -I<path to readline>/include -L<path to readline>/lib kash.cpp -o kash -std=c++11 -lreadline
+cmake .. -DREADLINE_INCLUDE_DIR=<path to readline>/include -READLINE_LIBRARY_DIR=<path to readline>/lib
+make
 ```

-If your readline library is installed at `/usr/local/opt/readline`, the command will be this:
+If your readline library is installed at `/usr/local/opt/readline` (like mine), you can just build with the default cmake:
 ```
-g++ -I/usr/local/opt/readline/include -L/usr/local/opt/readline/lib kash.cpp -o kash -std=c++11 -lreadline
+cd build
+cmake ..
+make
 ```